Corozal, Puerto Rico: Swimming

 The Gold Fish Swim Team for kids and youth and a new Master's Swim Team created in 2008 under the direction of Arlene Ortiz.

 Demographics

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
 The current mayor of Corozal is Luis “Luiggi” García, of the New Progressive Party (PNP).
-He was elected at the 2020 general elections.
+He was first elected at the 2020 general elections.

-The city belongs to the Puerto Rico Senatorial district VI, which is represented by two senators.
-In 2012, Miguel Pereira Castillo and Angel M. Rodríguez were elected as district senators.
+The city belongs to the Puerto Rico Senatorial district VI, which is represented by two Senators.
+In 2024, Rafael Santos Ortiz and Wilmer Reyes Berríos were elected as District Senators.

 Transportation

 There are 26 bridges in Corozal.

 Mavilla Bridge in Corozal is listed on the US National Register of Historic Places:

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 Consists of three horizontal stripes of equal width, yellow the top, green the middle and blue the bottom, and in some instances the middle stripe could have embroidered or printed the coat of arms.

 The flag is very similar to the provincial flag of Islas del Caró (I.D.C.) except that the yellow stripe is half the size as the green and blue stripes much like the flag of Colombia except that the red stripe is replaced by the green one at the bottom.
 It is unknown whether the flag was made to coincide with the densely populated province of El Conquistador or was created by natural and neutral causes.